avikundal/Legal-RAG-DATA-extractor/assignment-1/README.md

 * party extraction and legal disambiguation can still be tricky on more complex documents
 * the current evaluation is strong, but still limited in size compared to a large benchmark

-Even though the final curated 30-case run passed completely, broader legal-document coverage would still benefit from:
+Even though the final curated 30-case run passed completely, broader PDF coverage would still benefit from:

 * more evaluation data
 * OCR fallback for harder PDFs